OpenPodcastAPI/api-specs/docs/subscriptions/add-new.md

 :::

 :::{important}
 If a client passes a `guid` this is treated as authoritative by the server.
-The client must pass a `guid` only if it is parsed from the podcast RSS feed.
+The client may pass a `guid` **only** if it is parsed from the podcast RSS feed.
 :::

 ```json